MoE-Enhanced Multi-Domain Feature Selection and Fusion for Fast Map-Free Trajectory Prediction: Proposed Model

+When driving, human drivers usually focus only on certain critical and highly relevant important nodes or trends rather than the entire complex and complete trajectory.
+However, most current algorithms \cite{zhou2022hivt,ren2025mlb,luo2025hsti} fail to take this essential human driving characteristic into account.
+The consequence of this is that redundant information interferes with the perception of key foreground information, thereby leading to suboptimal prediction performance.
+To address this issue, we propose a novel selective attention module to suppress redundant components in temporal nodes and temporal trends.

-Inspired by \cite{devlin2019bert}, we assign an different learnable tokens for each patch sequences to form $S_i\in \mathbb{R}^{(P_i+1)\times D_p}$, where $P_i$ denotes the length of patch sequence $i$ and $D_p$ denotes the patch hidden size.
-Positional encodings are added to \(S_i\), after that, $S_i$ are linearly projected to generate query ($Q_i$), key ($K_i$), and value ($V_i$) matrices.
-The whole temporary selective attention can be written as \cite{zhou2024adapt}:
+We first assign an different learnable position tokens for trend sequence and point sequence to form $S_i\in \mathbb{R}^{(P_i+1)\times D_p}$, where $P_i$ denotes the length of sequence $i$ and $D_p$ denotes the trend hidden size.
+After that, $S_i$ are linearly projected to generate query ($Q_i$), key ($K_i$), and value ($V_i$) matrices.
+The whole temporal selective attention can be written as \cite{zhou2024adapt}: